AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

+## October 03, 2024

+This release contains the following changes to API Mesh:

+### Enhancements

+Added a confirmation message when you use the [`aio api-mesh log-list`](../advanced/index.md#aio-api-meshlog-list) command with the `--filename` flag.

 ## October 01, 2024

 This release contains the following changes to API Mesh: